 Highlands is a decidedly white-collar town, with fully 88.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Highlands is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Highlands who work in management occupations (19.63%), sales jobs (17.36%), and office and administrative support (7.64%).

 Of important note, Highlands is also a town of artists.
 Highlands has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Highlands’s character.

-A relatively large number of people in Highlands telecommute to their jobs.
-Overall, about 11.30% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.30% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Highlands is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Highlands is worth considering.